“You were sealed in Him with the Holy Spirit of promise.” Ephesians 1:13

 They cannot seek Jesus because “they crucify again for themselves the Son of God and put Him to an open shame.”
 In other words, they willingly align themselves with those who crucified and shamed Him.

 People who reject Christ cannot be brought back to the point of repentance on their own since they did not know Him in the first place.
-They may have understood that Jesus is the Son of God and that He is the fulfillment of prophecy.
-Still, they did not fully understand His gift of grace or personally experience the indwelling of the Holy Spirit.
+They may have understood that Jesus is the Son of God and the promised Messiah, but they did not fully understand His gift of grace or personally experience the indwelling of the Holy Spirit.

 Understanding Hebrews 10